New security obligations on UK telecoms providers

 Primary duty on communications providers to identify, reduce and prepare for security compromise, and duty to prevent, remedy or mitigate effects of security compromise

-The statute places a new duty on providers of public electronic communications services or networks (i.e. communications providers) to:
+The telecoms security obligations place a new duty on providers of public electronic communications services or networks (i.e. communications providers) to:

 “take such measures as are appropriate and proportionate for the purposes of—